 Having a diverse farmer team also tremendously helped this project.
 Our farmer team members ranged from 72-year-old LindaDee Derrickson, bringing decades of both farmer expertise as well as running her own restaurant for years, to thirteen-year-old Kalena Riemer, who added fresh new perspectives and recipes, such as a gluten free cheddar biscotti and adding edible flowers to cookies.

 The good news about cottage food baking businesses for farmers is you can start small with practically no cost to get started and test if adding baked goods makes sense for you.
 By using your home kitchen and with already owning most of the tools/supplies needed for baking, it’s easy to try out an item on a small scale and see if it is right for your market.

-While this is a SARE farmer-driven project, this Toolkit will be used by home bakers with various non-farmer backgrounds.
+While this is a SARE farmer-driven project, these resources we created will be used by home bakers with various non-farmer backgrounds.
 The majority of cottage food bakers nationally are women in urban and suburban areas running part-time businesses, often stay-at-home moms.
 With the growth of local and farm-to-table, these recipes will spark ideas among non-farmers to use more locally-produced items in their baked goods and then buy ingredients from their farmer, increasing sales in a different way.

 The interest in launching a value-added baking business definitely skews female, which reflects the research conducted by the Institute for Justice of all home baking entrepreneurs in Wisconsin where over 75% of these bakers were women.
 With this in mind, we designed our website and materials accordingly in design and got feedback from women farmers along the way.